mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 #### Webservice

-Webservice pods typically need about 1 vCPU and 1.125 GB of memory _per worker_.
+Webservice pods typically need about 1 vCPU and 1.25 GB of memory _per worker_.
-Each Webservice pod will consume roughly 4 vCPUs and 4.5 GB of memory using the [recommended topology](#cluster-topology) because four worker processes are created by default and each pod has other small processes running.
+Each Webservice pod will consume roughly 4 vCPUs and 5 GB of memory using the [recommended topology](#cluster-topology) because four worker processes are created by default and each pod has other small processes running.

 For 10k users we recommend a total Puma worker count of around 80.
-With the [provided recommendations](#cluster-topology) this allows the deployment of up to 20 Webservice pods with 4 works per pod.
-Expand available resources using the ratio of 1 vCPU to 1.125 GB of memory _per each worker process_ for each additional Webservice pod.
+With the [provided recommendations](#cluster-topology) this allows the deployment of up to 20 Webservice pods with 4 workers per pod and 5 pods per node.
+Expand available resources using the ratio of 1 vCPU to 1.25 GB of memory _per each worker process_ for each additional Webservice pod.

 For further information on resource usage, see the [Webservice resources](https://docs.gitlab.com/charts/charts/gitlab/webservice/#resources).